- Sleeps: Varies - 2-5

 Things to note

 Minimum age for booking: 25 years.
 Bedding may be hired locally or pre-arranged in advance for £35 per set.
 No pets are permitted to stay.
 Breakfast may be pre-booked on Saturdays and Sundays only.
 Gift vouchers are available to purchase.
+Well behaved dogs are permitted on request.
+Logs are available at £10 per bag, kindling at £6 per bag and locally produced charcoal at £9 per bag.

 The owners have implemented a woodland management plan to start removing trees infected with ash dieback disease around the yurts & cabins.
 This will create glades around each accommodation that will feel more open and light compared with images shown in this listing.